There are compelling reasons why investing in a dedicated high-grade phono stage is one of the most effective system upgrades you can ever make.

 The improvements that Discovery 1 brings to a system are spectacular.
 An immediate observation is vastly improved speed and timing.
 This is an important aspect that brings listeners much closer to the original performance.
 Other factors are increased transparency, greater dynamics and improved levels of detail.

 A highly neutral tonal balance also means there is excellent imaging capability which leads to the presentation of a 3-dimensional sound stage – so appreciated by those who understand what makes music come alive.

-The phono stage is based on work carried out by Origin Live’s long-established collaboration with highly experienced electronics design engineer Simon Clark backed by years of auditions and listening tests.
+The phono stage is designed by independent audio design engineer Simon Clark.
+Origin Live have enjoyed a long-established collaboration with Simon along with years of auditions and listening tests.
 It is built around a zero feedback passive equalisation RIAA filter and ultra-high-quality amplifier sections.

 Each channel is treated separately and the use of high-quality components allows the performance of the circuit to shine through.
 For faithful reproduction of the original recording, the RIAA curve is followed as closely as possible making it flat to the RIAA standard by less than +/- 0.5dB.

 Many external high-grade phono stages, even well-known ones, use a single-ended DC power supply for simplicity and cost savings.
 These designs, almost without exception, need to block DC from the cartridge or else it would be destroyed.
 This fundamental design choice requires a capacitor to be placed in line with the cartridge and then right away, before any amplification takes place, the tiny analogue signal is degraded significantly.
 This degradation once amplified by up to 4000 times cannot be extracted from the original audio source.

 This is why a direct path from the coil to the amplifier circuit is so important and explains in part the highly transparent sound quality of Discovery 1.